-In all chapter 13 cases, the attorney for the debtor (or the debtor) shall serve a copy of the plan and a notice on the trustee, the United States Trustee, and all creditors no later than 7 days after the filing of the Notice of Chapter 13 Bankruptcy Case (Official Form 309I) or the filing of the plan, whichever is later.
-The notice shall include the objection deadline as announced in the Notice of Chapter 13 Bankruptcy Case (Official Form 309I).
+In all chapter 13 cases, the attorney for the debtor (or the debtor) shall serve a copy of the plan and a notice on the trustee, the United States Trustee, and all creditors no later than 7 days after the filing of the Notice of Chapter 13 Bankruptcy Case (Official Form 3091) or the filing of the plan, whichever is later.
+The notice shall include the objection deadline as announced in the Notice of Chapter 13 Bankruptcy Case (Official Form 3091).
 The notice shall substantially comply with the format prescribed by the Clerk and made available on the Court's website.
 If a chapter 13 plan includes a Motion for Valuation of Collateral pursuant to Fed.
 R. Bankr.
 P. 3012 or a Motion to Avoid Lien pursuant to Fed.
 R. Bankr.
 P. 4003, the attorney for the debtor (or the debtor) shall serve a copy of the plan and a notice on affected creditors in the manner provided by Fed.
 R. Bankr.
 P. 7004 for service of a summons and complaint.
-The attorney for the debtor (or the debtor) shall file the notice and a certificate of service with the court that includes a copy of the plan and a record of the parties served.
+The attorney for the debtor (or the plan and a record of the parties served.